 The burden of proof on the consumer in order for them to exercise their rights varies depending on how long they have been in possession of the vehicle:

-Within 6 months from date of delivery - It is presumed the fault was there at the time of the delivery regardless of the remedy they choose to pursue, unless the trader can prove otherwise.
+Within 6 months from date of delivery - It is presumed the defect was there at the time of delivery regardless of the remedy they choose to pursue, unless the trader can prove otherwise.

 Considerations under a tripartite arrangement